hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 And if you go the way @rgchris mentions, look into `foreach-face`.

 [22:44:07](#u7kUQvy2dBKwSy19y8FL7g6VgX5uWWutJYH6MsrTtsk) <rgchris (Christopher Ross-Gill)>:
-Is a bit neater Ì†ΩÌ±ç
+Is a bit neater üëç
 ```plain
 view compose [
     text "O"